newbiedeveloper968/newbiedeveloper968/README.md

-- 👋 Hi, I’m @newbiedeveloper968
+- 👋 Hi, I’m a newbie developer who is trying his best to help someone with his dumb little brain.
-- 👀 I’m interested in Astrophysics :>
+- 👀 I love Mathematics more than anything :>
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently studying A levels.
 - 📫 How to reach me: newbiedeveloper968@gmail.com
 - ⚡ Fun fact: Can spent centuries to find bugs >_<